mikej165/thryft/README.md

 Thryft is written in Python using a SPARK parser and syntax-directed translation.

 Thryft does not share any code with Apache Thrift, and it is not intended to be a complete rewrite of the latter.
 Among other things, Thryft does not currently a number of secondary IDL features such as senums.
-Thryft's runtime library is also quite different from Apache Thrift's and e.g., does not support field numbering.
+Thryft's runtime library is also quite different from Apache Thrift's.

 Thryft does have a number of features that are not present in Apache Thrift: